 Going back to solely looking at women with disabilities being abused, here are some key points that stop this group of women from getting out and getting help sooner;

-⛔ – Women’s shelters and refuges aren’t usually wheelchair accessible
+⛔ – Women’s shelters and refugees aren’t usually wheelchair accessible

 ⛔ – The abuser takes away methods of contact by putting phones/laptops etc out of reach

-⛔ – Having issues with carers/personal assistants or outside help coming in the home and pretending to give their partner more “freedom” by taking over as caregiver, when in fact its to make the victim depend solely on them for their most basic needs to survive.
+⛔ – Having issues with carers/personal assistants or outside help to come in the home and pretending to give their partner more “freedom” by taking over as caregiver, when in fact its to make the victim depend solely on them for their most basic needs to survive.

 ⛔ – Brainwashing them into believing their family/authorities will not believe them.
 This is because the abuser is often put on a pedestal by the victims family/friends/community for taking on the care of a disabled partner, even if taking on the “care” wasn’t something that their partner consented to.
 Society often deems a spouse or relative taking on a loved ones care as heroic even